 Homemade garlic butter sauce only requires a few simple ingredients.
 And with such a simple cooking technique it is critical that they are of good quality.
 Let's start with butter!

 Unsalted Butter- Always use unsalted butter when baking or cooking from scratch.
 In this recipe, I recommend using European-style butter.
 In the EU, unsalted butter has to be at least 82% fat.
 While in the US butter only contains 80% fat and the rest is water.

 Unsalted butter also will have a higher fat content than salted butter.
 More fat equals more flavor!
-Whichever style you get, just make sure it is good quality butter.
+Whichever style you get, just make sure it is high-quality butter.

 Fresh Garlic Cloves- This recipe calls for 6 cloves of finely minced garlic.
-Use medium to large cloves, which is about half a head of garlic.
+Use medium to large cloves, which are about half a head of garlic.

-White Wine- I prefer to use a dried wine but remember, always use a wine you like to drink.
+White Wine- I prefer to use a dry wine but remember, always use a wine you like to drink.
 If you are avoiding alcohol, try substituting chicken broth or fresh lemon juice.

 Fresh Herbs- I prefer chopped parsley but chives are a great option for spring.